 Figure 3 (figures/fig3-workflow/Figure3.pdf)

-Overview of reverse ecology pipeline.
+Overview of reverse ecology pipeline using three genomes from the acI-C clade as an example.
 (A) Annotate microbial contigs using KBase, and build a metabolic network reconstruction from the annotations.
 For each genome, convert the metabolic network reconstruction to a metabolic network graph using custom Python scripts.
 In these graphs, metabolites are represented as nodes (circles) and reactions by arcs.
 (B) Create a composite network graph for each clade by joining graphs for all genomes from that clade, and compute seed compounds for the composite graph.
 In individual genome graphs, grey nodes and edges indicate components of the composite graph missing from that genome graph.
 In the composite graph, seed compounds are shown in red.
 (Inset) Three seed compounds which indicate an auxotrophy for L-homoserine, a methionine precursor.
 (C) Map metatranscriptomic reads to each individual genome using BBMap.
 For each clade, identify orthologous gene clusters using OrthoMCL (Li, Stoeckert, and Roos 2003).
 For each cluster, count all unique reads which map to any gene within that cluster using HTSeq (Anders, Pyl, and Huber 2014) and compute the relative gene expression using RPKM (Mortazavi et al. 2008).

 Figure 4 (figures/fig4-seeds/acI-aux-GH.pdf)